 "You didn't stop crying until you were out of the church."

 My aunt was a good Catholic as was my mother.
 They sent their children to Our Lady of the Foothills to educate us in the Ways of the Church and I had entertained an avocation for the priesthood until my best friend drowned in Lake Sebago.
 Chaney was a good boy.
 No god should have let him die, however my friend had perished without any divine assistance and I rejected the existence of god from that day on.

-I refrained from telling my mother about this apostasy.
-She would have been devastated by my atheism and I acceded to her wishes that I serve as an altar boy at our local church.
+I was 8 and knew enough to refrain from telling my mother about this apostasy.
+She would have been devastated by my atheism and later that year I acceded to her wishes that I serve as an altar boy at our local church.